msuleman7786/CRUD/README.md

 # CRUD operation using Nodejs and MongoDb

-Connect Nodejs with Mongodb and perform the crud operation
+Connected Nodejs with Mongodb and perform the crud operation

 SlashRTC tasks 1